mattpsu03/Free-Play-with-Attract-arcade-mods/README.md

 The Tetris and Tetris cocktail patches enable/disable the difficulty select screen and/or continues.
 See the readme in the zip.

 -9/21/26 - Added Phozon freeplay with attract.
 Also translated the Japenese text to English.
 I think I covered all the instances...

 -9/21/26 - Added Dig Dug II freeplay with attract.

+-9/21/26 - Updated the Eyes patch to ignore adding credits while in freeplay mode

+-9/21/26 - Updated Pac N Pal (Pressing P1 or P2 start while in freplay wasn't registering on the gameplay demo part of attract)